 Funding

 This work was supported by grants to the University of Oxford from UK Research and Innovation and NIHR (MC_PC_19056), the Wellcome Trust (grant reference 222406/Z/20/Z) through the COVID-19 Therapeutics Accelerator, the Oxford BHF Centre of Research Excellence (grant reference RE/18/3/34214), and Health Data Research UK, and by core funding provided by the NIHR Oxford Biomedical Research Centre, the Wellcome Trust, the Bill and Melinda Gates Foundation, the Foreign, Commonwealth and Development Office, the Medical Research Council Population Health Research Unit, the NIHR Health Protection Unit in Emerging and Zoonotic Infections and NIHR Clinical Trials Unit Support Funding; and by PhD funding from the Medical Research Council Population Health Research Unit at the University of Oxford (to GPA and MC) and by a PhD studentship (grant reference MR/L004933/2) funded by the MRC Network of Hubs for Trials Methodology Research (HTMR) (to CH).
+For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.

 Acknowledgements